The Enemy: Monopoly Capitalism

 The United States, while making up less than 5 percent of the world’s population, has accounted for a large majority of the world’s carbon emissions.

-The U.S. Military, a tool of U.S. Imperialism, is one of the largest polluters in history.
-In its quest to dominate and murder abroad, it consumes more liquid fuels and emits more climate-changing gases than most medium sized countries.
+The U.S. military, a tool of U.S. imperialism, is one of the largest polluters in history.
+In its quest to dominate and murder abroad, it consumes more liquid fuels and emits more climate-changing gasses than most medium-sized countries.
 The U.S. military is omitted from climate change treaties like the Paris Accords or the Kyoto Agreement.

 To appear more ‘green,’ many U.S. industries have been moved overseas, exporting pollution to places under the thumb of U.S. corporations enforced by trade deals and organizations like the WTO.
 Meanwhile, imperialism denies Third World countries the right to development and to determine their own futures.
 At the same time, U.S. corporations also push for more market-based solutions to climate change which entrench the role of capitalism.